seanpharris/Java_Scheduling_Application/README.md

 # Scheduling Application
-## Application feautures customer creation/modifying and appoitnment scheduling.
-The data is saved to a MySQL database through JDBC.
+## Application feautures customer creation/modifying and appointment scheduling.
+The data is saved to a MySQL database using JDBC.
 ### Java, JavaFX, SQL